kkusic/Multi_Agent_Based_Spatio_Temporal_Variable_Speed_Limit/README.md

 ```
 ## SUMO setup:
 Note: in the paper, we used an older version, so the results might slightly vary depending on the SUMO version as well as on the process of training the machine-learning agents<br/>
-Instal SUMO (we tested DWL-ST-VSL in version Latest Development Version SUMO1.13.0 for Windows 64-bit (May 30 2022 23:15:46 UTC)
+Install SUMO: (we tested DWL-ST-VSL in version Latest Development Version SUMO1.13.0 for Windows 64-bit, (May 30 2022 23:15:46 UTC), you can install the latest available version too.

 # Run Scenario I